Weekend Getaways

 Enjoy the shade of palm trees or sunbathe the day away at Escambrón Beach.
 (Photo: Marriott International)

-It may be only 100 miles long and 35 miles wide (a three-hour drive from east to west), but you’ll find the world’s most beautiful bioluminescent bays (including one you can swim in), an island where horses roam free and a historic district lined in colorful homes and grounded in iconic blue cobblestones.
+It may be only 100 miles long and 35 miles wide (a three-hour drive from east to west), but in Puerto Rico, you’ll find the world’s most beautiful beaches, an island where horses roam free, and a historic district lined with colorful homes and grounded in iconic blue cobblestones.

 Friday: Visit the Iconic Sites of San Juan